bstaruk/starbase/README.md

 starbase uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to serve up your project at [http://localhost:8080](http://localhost:8080) for streamlined and convenient development.

-After running `npm run watch` in the project root, your `/src` code will be served at the url above and watched for changes.
+After running `yarn dev` in the project root, your `/src` code will be served at the url above and watched for changes.
 As you modify code in `/src`, the project will be recompiled and your browser will refresh to show the latest changes.

 ```
 cd /path/to/starbase
-npm run watch
+yarn dev
 ```

 ### building for production
-Use `npm run build` in your project root to run a production build.
+Use `yarn build` in your project root to run a production build.

 Production builds compile & minify your assets into `/dist` for distribution and/or integration into whatever codebase you'll be using these assets in.

 ```
 cd /path/to/starbase
-npm run build
+yarn build
 ```

 ## features you may want to remove